Patience, persistence pay off as Biden brings infrastructure package across finish line

 Still, the White House will welcome the passage of even part of their agenda.
 Biden’s approval rating has slipped steadily for months as the administration was caught flat-footed by the resurgence of the pandemic, unexpected inflation, and crises abroad.
 But on Friday, White House aides saw reason to believe their fortunes could be turning — with signs of the virus receding, the economy posting its best jobs data in months on Friday, and progress emerging on long-stalled parts of the president’s economic agenda.

 Rendell, the former governor of Pennsylvania, urged the administration to send senior officials to every significant infrastructure groundbreaking across the country next year.
-He said every congressional Democrats should hammer the following message: “President Trump could not do infrastructure for four years with a Republican Congress, but President Biden delivered the biggest infrastructure package since Eisenhower.”
+He said every congressional Democrats should hammer the following message: “President Trump could not do infrastructure for years with a Republican Congress, but President Biden delivered the biggest infrastructure package since Eisenhower.”